-Several games see players demonstrate during national anthem
+NFL players protest during anthem, drawing rebuke from Trump

 “My brother @kstills continued his protest of systemic oppression tonight by taking a knee,” the tweet said.
 “Albert Wilson joined him in protest.
 Stay strong brothers!”

-And in Seattle, three Seahawks players ran into the tunnel leading to the team’s locker room prior to the playing of “The Star-Spangled Banner.”
+And in Seattle, three Seahawks players ran into the team’s locker room prior to the playing of “The Star-Spangled Banner.”

 Defensive linemen Branden Jackson and Quinton Jefferson, and offensive lineman Duane Brown left the field following team introductions and before the start of the anthem.
 They returned to the sideline immediately after it concluded.
 All three were among a group of Seattle players that sat during the anthem last season.